iceddev/sound-will-age-you/conclusion.md

 # Don't Fallback to Flash

-* Does it give us anything more than HTML5 Audio?
+* Does it give us anything more than Web Audio?
 * Poor support (especially on mobile)
 * Resource hog